Pop-up notes are active on this page - Click any note number to view|

 61. The company duly sold the property to the Council in two stages in January 1961 and March 1964 for a total of £44,500 62.

-acquired by new owners in Billingshurst, West Sussex.
-Happily the company now once again produces glasshouses to the original Foster & Pearson Victorian designs and specification - with all the new castings and timber sections completely interchangeable with those
+Happily though, that was not the end of the product for which it was best known.
+After another company of the same name was formed by new owners in Billingshurst, West Sussex, it once again produces glasshouses to the original Foster & Pearson Victorian designs and specification - with all the new castings and timber sections completely interchangeable with those

 built in the 19th century.
 More can be seen here